l4ck4ndR3d/Defensive_projects/Project-2/README.md

-## Cyborg C2: A Realistic, Containerized Adversary Simulation Framework
+## Cyborg C2: A Realistic, Containerized Adversary Simulation Framework   [ In development ]

 ### 🧠 Concepts
 Build a containerized, modular Command & Control (C2) simulation framework that replicates real-world adversary behavior, inspired by tools like Cobalt Strike, Mythic, and Sliver, but built for training, detection engineering, and research, not real attacks.